isaric/cam-watcher/README.md

 ## System properties and defaults

 There are also system-wide default properties, some of which need to be specified or else the application will not start.
 These can also be seen in the code or in the javadoc.
-Further documentation that will be created will give more detail.
-Also a potenital point wherecollaborators will can be included.
+More details will be provided in the project documentation.
+This is also a task where collaborators would be welcome.

 ## Non-java dependencies